DotNetKoans/DotNetKoans/README.md

 5. Restore packages: `dotnet restore`.
 6. Open the project in VSCode `code-insiders .` or `code .` depending on what version you chose to install.
 7. Run the koans in watch mode: `dotnet watch run`.
 8. Follow along with the instructions printed to your console.
-Each time you save a *.cs file, the project will be run again for you and your progress will be displayed again.
+Each time you save a *.cs file, the project will be built and run again for you automatically.

 ### About Koans